Fencing and Fence Disputes

 Unfortunately, the Township does not have survey maps of properties within the township unless for some reason it was submitted as part of an application.
 Chances are we will not have a copy of one, but we can check the property file for you just in case.
 You will need to provide us with the roll # for the property (the number on your tax bill that starts 0706).

 The best place for you to check for survey maps is the Land Registry office.
-The nearest one is at 499 Centre Street in Prescott.
+The one for this area is at 499 Centre Street in Prescott.
 You can contact them at 613-925-4219.

 Ontario Wildlife Damage Compensation Program